ganeshparandkar/ganeshparandkar/README.md

 </p>

 <p align='left'>
 I'm a software developer and love to implement new ideas and always open to collaborate.
-I have done my diploma in Computer Science Engineering at SBM Polytechnic,Mumbai.
-Currently pursuing B.E in Computer Science and Engineering at AISSMS Institute of Information Technology,Pune.
+I have done my diploma in Computer Science Engineering at SBM Polytechnic,Mumbai. <br>Currently pursuing B.E in Computer Science and Engineering at AISSMS Institute of Information Technology,Pune.
 (2019 - 2022)
-Im open for collaboration

-Looking forward to contributing to the open-source community.
-Reach me out on the handles provided for any collaboration.
 <br>
 </p>